badetitou/badetitou.github.io/misc/_drafts/2021-10-01-migrating-internationalization.md

 ```

 Then, I defined the parsing rules.
-Using PetitParser2, each rule correspond to a method.
+Using PetitParser2, each rule corresponds to a method.

 First, `start` is the entry point.